 Have your proposed schedule ready for the opening day of registration.
-Log on to SIS at the equivalent time to 7am Eastern Time to begin the actual online registration process.
-If you are waitlisted for some classes, register for an open seat in a "back-up" course-it's better to have a schedule that already contains the credit amount you want.
-You can always drop a back-up course if you are later offered a seat in a waitlisted course.
+Log on to SIS at the equivalent time to 7:00 am Eastern Standard Time to begin the actual online registration process.
+If you are waitlisted for any classes, register for an open seat in a "back-up" course-it is better to have a schedule that already contains the credit amount you want.
+You can always drop a back-up course if you are offered a seat in a waitlisted course.